The Ram Water Pump, a low cost solution

 - Impetus Valve - This has been the most problematic part of the pump so far though minimal for the most part.

 - I have found that the valve being one size larger than the pipe is beneficial.
+Sometimes a spring is necessary to limit how low the flapper can drop though.

 - Though just about any check valve can be made to work, the use of a swing check valve greatly improves reliablity and a brass or steel valve is weighted just about perfectly as they come.